 You also could open another credit card to increase your total available credit and spread your charging among several cards, but your credit will initially take a hit when applying for the credit card.
 That ding will lessen over time and disappear altogether after two years.

 When you’ve paid off your debt and the credit score has decreased, it can seem like a mistake.
 Chances are high that it’s not and if you’ve found yourself in this situation, you should consider all the possibilities.
-Chief among them, in our experience, is the cardholder’s utilization rate and/or inconsistent payment history.
+Chief among them is the cardholder’s utilization rate or inconsistent payment history.

-Instead of asking “why did my credit score drop after paying off the debt” you should be examining your spending habits.
+Instead of asking why your credit score dropped after paying off the debt, examine your spending habits.
 This can give a better insight into why your score is trending the way it has been.